Student Success Center

 Your Success.
 Our Mission.

 The best students are the ones who aren’t afraid to ask for help.
 The UC Student Success Center (SSC) in FADM 205 (FADM and FSC1 Building Maps) works with students who need a little extra assistance in developing and enhancing the necessary skills to achieve overall academic success.
 We’ll help you identify, clarify, develop and maintain the specific skills needed to meet your academic goals.
-We’ll work with you to meet those goals and help you get connected to various resources available at UC such as advising, tutoring, career services and disability services.
+We’ll work with you to meet those goals and help you get connected to various resources available at UC such as writing, advising, tutoring, career services and veteran's or disability services.

 How Can The Student Success Center Help?